-We publish press releases from the community, but charge a small fee to cover our costs.
-To submit your press release, contact Imran Sanadi at email@example.com.
+We publish press releases from the community for a fee.
+To submit your press release for publication, contact Nicole Allen at [email protected]

 The Baltimore City Chamber of Commerce and Baltimore Integration Partnership to Host “Open to Growth: A Procurement & Reverse Vendor Fair for Small Businesses”